unknowtherwise67/Unified-Android-Tweaker/README.md

 1. Install in any installed root manager with module capablity
 2. Reboot and Forget
 5. Have fun! :)

+## CAUTION

+- Do not install with any tweaks relative, especially the sketchy, snake oil and harmful one.

 ## Credits